RunestoneInteractive/thinkcspy/_sources/Selection/BooleanFunctions.rst

    :prefix: select-8-
    :start: 1

+.. index:: boolean functions,

 Boolean Functions
 -----------------

 We have already seen that boolean values result from the evaluation of boolean expressions.
-Since the result of any expression evaluation can be returned by a function (using the ``return`` statement), functions can return boolean values.
+The result of any expression evaluation can be returned by a function (using the ``return`` statement).
+In other words, functions can return boolean values.
 This turns out to be a very convenient way to hide the details of complicated tests.
 For example:

 .. activecode:: ch06_boolfun1

-    def isDivisible(x, y):
+    def is_divisible(x, y):
         if x % y == 0:
             result = True
         else: